3meters/proxibase/readme.md

       installId: <installId>,
     }

-On success the api returns a session object with two fields of interest, _owner and key.  _owner is user's _id, and key is a session key.
-In order to validate a request, include those values on each request, either as query parameters like so:
+On success the api returns a credentials object with three fields: user, session and install.
+In order to validate subsequent requests, include those values on each request, either as query parameters like so:

-    /data/users?user=0000.120628.57119.055.350009&session=fb3f74034f591e3053e6e8617c46f
+    /data/users?user=0000.120628.57119.055.350009&session=fb3f74034f591e3053e6e8617c46f&instal=<instalId>

 or as fields in the body of a post like so:

-    /find
+    /find/users
     method: post
-    body: = {
+    body: {
-      collection:'users',
-      user: 0000.120628.57119.055.350009
-      session: fb3f74034f591e3053e6e8617c46fb35
+      "query": {"namelc": "jay massena"},
+      "user": '0000.120628.57119.055.350009",
+      "session": 'fb3f74034f591e3053e6e8617c46fb35",
+      "install": "installId"
     }

 If you pass invaild session credentials the request will fail with a 401 (not authorized).
 If they are valid, all responses will contain a user object that includes the user's id and name.

 Sessions can be destroyed via